arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ***Note that both of these sketches needs to be uploaded to their corresponding cores.***

-### Advanced DAC/ADC On M4

-The advanced DAC/ADC features using the [Arduino_AdvancedAnalog](https://github.com/bcmi-labs/Arduino_AdvancedAnalog/tree/main/examples/Advanced) library is not available on the M4.

 ## Methods of Programming

 Programming the M4 and M7 cores is straightforward, but can be complicated to track.
 Having a strategy for how you want to build your dual core applications is key.